 LinkedIn SSI Score: Just a Vanity Metric?

-However, if your targets love LinkedIn and you want to get closer to them, focus on the components of the SSI score that matter most for your sales approach.
+However, if your targets love LinkedIn and you want to get closer to them, focus on the components of the SSI score that matter most for your sales approach and building relationships with your target audience.

 As with any number, the SSI score can point you in the right direction.
 But it's the legwork that you'll have to do yourself!